ASSROUGUI/TicTacToe_project1/README.md

-When  I started I was wondering where should I  start then I was thinking and search about it ,I faced problems but I solve it
+When Istarted I was wondering where should I start then I was thinking and search about it ,I faced problems but I solve it

 **List unsolved problems which would be fixed in future iterations.**
 If I had more time I would've to work on design and make choose for user to play with computer and I would've included a score tracker for either players